Overhaul of Syrian National Council makes room for extra members and minorities.

 Opposition leaders say such a body could be sited outside Syria or in zones now under rebel control.

-The search for a united front came as a video emerged purporting to show rebel fighters shooting dead an unarmed man.
+The search for a united front came as video emerged purporting to show rebel fighters shooting dead an unarmed man.

 The United Nations and human rights groups say both pro-government and anti-Assad fighters are guilty of war crimes – and the latest video would appear to give more evidence for that.